oemof/tespy/paper.md

 # Example Implementations

+whabsdas

-The core strength of TESPy lies in the generic and component based architecture allowing to simulate technologically and typologically different thermal engineering applications.
+The core strength of TESPy lies in the generic and component based architecture allowing to simulate technologically and topologically different thermal engineering applications.

-For example, as the increasing share of renewable energy sources to mitigate climate change will result in a significant storage demand, underground gas storage is considerd a large scale energy storage option [@IEA; @Pfeiffer].
+For example, as the increasing share of renewable energy sources to mitigate climate change will result in a significant storage demand, underground gas storage is considered a large scale energy storage option [@IEA; @Pfeiffer].
 Due to the feedback regarding the physical parameters of the fluid exchanged between the geological storage and the above-ground plant, an integrated simulation of the storage and the power plant is necessary for a detailed assessment of such storage options [@CAES].
-Another important task in energy system transition is renweable heating: Heat pumps using subsuface heat to provide heating on houshold or even district level show analogous feedback reactions with the underground.
+Another important task in energy system transition is renewable heating: Heat pumps using subsurface heat to provide heating on household or even district level show analogous feedback reactions with the underground.
 As their electricity consumption highly depends on the heat source temperature level, simulator coupling provides valuable assessment possibilities in this field, too.
-Additionally, TESPy has been implemented in OpenGeoSys [@ogs] for pipeline network simulation of borhole thermal energy storage arrays [@BTES].
+Additionally, TESPy has been coupled with OpenGeoSys [@ogs] for pipeline network simulation of borehole thermal energy storage arrays [@BTES].

 # Acknowledgements